Sambrlon/GO/README.md

 ```
 $ go run Hello.go
 ```
-If use the result --- perfect :)
+If you see the result --- perfect :)

 Hope, It'll be useful for GoLang istallation on Ubuntu17.